meadm/KOCheck/README.md

 # KOCheck
 A reproducible Nextflow pipeline for validating genetic knockouts.
-KOCheck analyzes Illumina reads to confirm gene deletion, detect correct resistance marker insertion, and identify ectopic integrations across the genome.
-Designed primarily for microbiology and fungal genetics workflows.
+KOCheck analyzes Illumina reads to confirm a gene deletion, detect correct resistance marker insertion, and identify ectopic integrations across the genome.
+Designed primarily for microbiological and fungal genetic workflows.